Country Profile: Luxembourg

 Environment

-Luxembourg faces environmental challenges such as urban air and water pollution, alongside soil pollution in farmland.
-The government participates in multiple international environmental agreements aimed at addressing these issues and promoting sustainability.
+Environmental challenges include air and water pollution in urban areas and soil pollution of farmland.
+Luxembourg is a participant in numerous international environmental agreements aimed at addressing these issues and protecting biodiversity.

 Transportation